nfepb/Project3-Battleship-with-Python/README.md

 * Pylance kept giving an error.
 Disabled pylance in the except statement thanks to a solved question on [Stackexchange](https://stackoverflow.com/questions/53408630/catching-all-exceptions-without-pylint-error)

-* Issues deploying to Heroku.
+* Issues deploying to Heroku with the main module.
+Random from